 The Class Loader Hierarchy

-Class loaders in the GlassFish Server runtime follow a delegation hierarchy that is fully described in Table 2-1.
+Class loaders in the GlassFish Server runtime follow a delegation hierarchy that is illustrated in the following figure and fully described in Table 2-1.

 The following table describes the class loaders in the GlassFish Server.